fifth-postulate/parser-combinators/workshop/guide/src/work/lazy.md

 This might be hard to read.
 The first parenthesized part `(p())` calls the producer.
 It will return a parser.
 That parser is then called with the input to return the parse result.

 ## Exercises
-1. What is the type of the `lazy` combinator.
+1. What is the type of the `lazy` combinator?
 2. Implement the `lazy` combinator.
 3. Is it possible not to use recursion?